Guardians of the Galaxy – Mission: Breakout!: Queue and preshow

-Guests first pass through the entrance sign and begin in the outdoor queue area.
+Guests first pass through the gates and begin in the outdoor queue area.
 There are extended queue areas on both sides of the path.
 After passing a gold statue of the Collector, guests enter the main floor of the Collector's archive.
 The main floor houses a number of artifacts and creatures, including Cosmo the Spacedog.
-A video plays on loop of the Collector and his new assistant Apheta.
+A video plays on loop of the Collector and his assistant Apheta.
 The video shows off some of the artifacts and lifeforms in the collection, including Stan Lee.
 The video also reveals the newest addition to the Tivan Collection, the Guardians of the Galaxy.
 It is revealed through the Guardians' banter that they, specifically Peter Quill, were tricked into coming to visit as they thought they too were going to be given a tour of the facility.
 The Collector has their glass cases electrified and suspended over an abyss so that the team cannot escape, yet Rocket is still determined to get out.
 The Collector reveals to the guests that they can access the facility once their biological signs are scanned into the system and then all they have to do is raise their hands for clearance.

 Afterwards, the guests are led into the Collector's office, where another video of himself begins playing.
 Suddenly Rocket, who had escaped his case, enters the room (portrayed through Audio-Animatronics) through a vent and hijacks the video to explain his plan for rescuing his friends.
 The guests will use their access passes (their hand scan) for access in the lift while Rocket rides on top, taking control of it and taking them to the control room to blow up the generator and cut off all power in the facility, which will open all of the cages so that the Guardians can escape.
 The Guardians will then reunite with Mantis who will arrive with their ship so that they can make a quick getaway.
 On his way out of the Collector's office, Rocket grabs Quill's walkman.
 In the event that the animatronic is non-functional, a CGI version of Rocket already in possession of Quill's walkman will appear on the video screen to hijack the Collector's spiel.